cyric2020/lane-detector/README.md

 Sat_Thresh = 80
 Angle_Increment = 0.1
 Mid_Redux = 15
+Run_Center_Rays = True
 ```

 - `Sat_Thresh` is the threshold for the minimum saturation of the image.
 This is used to detect the white lines on the road.
 - `Angle_Increment` is the increment of the angle used in the ray casting algorithm.
 - `Mid_Redux` is the reduction from the horixontal middle of the ROI, this can be modified to remove less of the environment. $\frac{1}{Mid\_Redux}$
+- `Run_Center_Rays` is a boolean that determines if the center rays should be run.
+This can be set to false if the `Angle_Increment` is too large.

 ## Lane Detection Pipeline